dstackai/dstack/docs/docs/concepts/fleets.md

             `g6.16xlarge`, `g6.24xlarge`, `g6.48xlarge`, `g6.8xlarge`, `gr6.8xlarge`

             Currently, only one EFA interface is enabled regardless of the maximum number of interfaces supported by the instance type.
-            This limitation will be resolved in the future.
+            This limitation will be lifted once [this issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1804){:target="_blank"} is fixed.

     Note that cloud fleets aren't supported for the `kubernetes`, `vastai`, and `runpod` backends.